UrbsLab/scikit-RARE/docs/source/index.rst

     pip install scikit-rare

-Documentation for FIBERS Class:
+Documentation for RARE Class:
 --------------------------------

-Documentation for the FIBERS class can be found `here <skrare.html#module-skrare.fibers>`_.
+Documentation for the RARE class can be found `here <skrare.html#module-skrare.fibers>`_.

 Contact
 -------------------------------